 Table 49.
-SNC CCiCap Milestone #49 - SNC Launch Vehicle Summary Go forward Plan Technical Interchange Meeting (TIM) trance Criteria Success Criteria be established SNC and NAS the mileston 2.
-SNC submit to include Review the review at review.
-3. NASA is inviti about SNC ploon alternate discuss impli (s) for this milestone shall ed via mutual agreement of SA at least 2 months prior to e to NASA the Review plan to ew agenda, and charts for t least 30 days prior to the ed to this TIM to learn lans to launch DreamChaser launch vehicle(s) and cations, options, and future crewed missions.
-1. 2.
-3. 4.
-Completion of the TIM per the Review Plan.
+SNC CCiCap Milestone #49 - SNC Launch Vehicle Summary Go forward Plan Technical Interchange Meeting (TIM) Entrance Criteria Success Criteria 2.
+Specific date(s) for this milestone shall be established via mutual agreement of SNC and NASA at least 2 months prior to the milestone SNC submit to NASA the Review plan to include Review agenda, and charts for the review at least 30 days prior to the review.
+NASA is invited to this TIM to learn 1.
+2. 3.
+4. Completion of the TIM per the Review Plan.
 SNC DC Program Management approved open work forward action plans from the review.
 This review supports the progression of the DCSS concept for manned spaceflight to LEO.
 SNC-provided summary of plans for launching DreamChaser on alternate launch vehicle(s) and identification of implications, options, and benefits for future crewed missions.
+5. about SNC plans to launch DreamChaser on alternate launch vehicle(s) and discuss implications, options, and benefits for future crewed missions.
+Selicino for fatare crewed missions.